OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/index.md

 # Open Water Foundation / Learn Git

-This documentation provides resources to learn how to to use the Git revision control software, including how to install, configure, and use Git.
+This documentation provides resources to learn how to to use the Git version control software, including how to install, configure, and use Git.

 This documentation has been written based on experience using Git at the Open Water Foundation and